networkninja/docassemble-LegalServerLink/README.md

 The list under `interviews` allows you to have a unique list of Interviews linked to LegalServer that is separate and distinct from the Dispatch list you may be using elsewhere with Docassemble.
+There is a key for the `interview` that has a path to the question file and and a key for the `name` of the interview.
+These are the only two required keys in this list.

+There are two other important keys under the `interviews` section that are not required.

-If an interview is marked as `external` LegalServer will provide a read-only link instead of a clickable hyperlink.
+1. If an interview is marked as `external` LegalServer will provide a read-only link instead of a clickable hyperlink.
 This way the link can be copied for a client to complete on their own later.
+By default, an interview is marked as `external: False`.
+1. We've added an additional list of `sites` under the `interviews` list to allow for a Docassemble server to be connected to multiple sites.Under the `sites` key should be a list of site abbreviations that the interview should be accessible to.
+If no values are specified, it will default to an empty list.
+If it is an empty list, it will be available to all sites.
+If the Docassemble server is connected to both your Live and Demo site, the same interview will be available for both sites.
+You can then chose not to make it active on either site as needed.

 ### LS Interviews Docassemble Endpoint